Snake0good/20-JavaScript-Web-Projects/README.md

     - harder than I thought. basic but nice way build. gotta revisit it to refresh the concepts.
 4. Light/Dark Mode - DOM, localStorage
     - spent about 4 hours playing with this guy. loved it. enjoyed the "bugs"
+5. Infinite Scroll (x2) -
+    - went back to this one, and made it with an UnSplash API instead of a text heavy quote API
+6. Animated Navigation - CSS Animations
+    - AOS.js and Tailwind was the focus here.
+So much possibility with these.